Skitter-JP/Edison_Light_Dimmer/README.md

 <img src="/Images/Testing_with_Scope.JPG" width=55%>

-Here is the complete unit although the yemperature sensors have not yet been installed
+Here is the complete unit although the temperature sensors have not yet been installed

 <img src="/Images/Complete_Unit.JPG" width=55%>